napari/napari.github.io/dev/_sources/troubleshooting.md

 menu or you're trying to save layers and can't find the plugin in the listed writers, you might have an auto-converted plugin using the deprecated `npe1` engine.

-Try turning off the `Use npe2 adaptor` setting under `Preferences -> Plugins -> Use npe2 adaptor` and restarting napari.
+You can check if this is the problem by installing `napari<=0.6.6` and turning off the `Use npe2 adaptor` setting under `Preferences -> Plugins -> Use npe2 adaptor` and restarting napari.
-This setting will be removed in version `0.7.0` of napari, so reach out to the plugin developer to update their plugin.
+If this fixes your issue, you'll need reach out to the plugin developer to update their plugin in order to use it with `napari>=0.7.0`.

 Learn more about this in the [adapted plugin guide](adapted-plugin-guide).